luizpicolo/vpn-pptp-macos/README.md

 Now you only need start the pppd daemon with the following command and that’s it.

     $ sudo pppd call vpn.example.com

+# Test

+Tested in:

+ - Sierra
+ - Mojave

 Reference: https://malucelli.net/2017/05/16/pptp-vpn-on-macos-sierra/